-Just for a moment, think of your body as a kitchen pantry.
+A ferritin test measures the amount of a blood protein called ferritin, which stores iron.
+Think of your body as a kitchen pantry.
 Most of it is stocked with food you use every day.
-But you also store items in there as well -- an extra box of pasta or can of beans to have on hand when supplies get low.
+But you keep some items in there long-term -- an extra box of pasta or can of beans to have on hand when supplies get low.

-Doctors order a ferritin test if other blood tests point to possible anemia, which can lead to a lack of oxygen in the blood.
-It can be used to check if there is too much or too little iron in the body.
+Doctors order a ferritin test if other blood tests point to possible anemia, which can lead to a lack of oxygen in your blood.
+It can show if there is too much or too little iron in your body.
 Doctors can also use it to diagnose restless legs syndrome and Still's disease in adults (a rare type of arthritis with fever and rash).

-Low iron could be the cause if you're:
+Low iron could be the cause if you: